 Disability Discrimination - Austin

-To discuss a claim for disability discrimination with an Austin employment lawyer, schedule a consultation with out law firm today.
+To discuss a claim for disability discrimination with an Austin employment lawyer, schedule a consultation with our law firm today.
 Both federal and state laws prohibit disability discrimination in the workplace.
 In addition to preventing disability discrimination, the Americans with Disabilities Act (“ADA”) requires an employer to provide reasonable accommodations to any employee with a disability.

 After the ADA was first passed, the courts narrowly interpreted the meaning of "disability."
 However, congress amended the ADA in 2009.
 Now the term disability includes any medical condition that affects a major life activity.
 Common disabilities include anxiety, depression, bi-polar disorder, migraines, diabetes, cancer, HIV/AIDS, and PTSD.
 If you want to discuss whether the ADA covers your medical condition, schedule a consultation with an Austin employment lawyer today.Protection Against Retaliation in the Workplace

-The ADA not only prohibits disability discrimination in the workplace, but the law prohibits retaliation against employees who complain about disability discrimination or an employ who requires an accommodation.
-The law also prohibits and employer from retaliating against an employee who complains about gender discrimination, race discrimination, sexual harassment, religion discrimination, as well as other specific forms of discrimination.
+The ADA not only prohibits disability discrimination in the workplace, but the law prohibits retaliation against employees who complain about disability discrimination or an employee who requires an accommodation.
+The law also prohibits an employer from retaliating against an employee who complains about gender discrimination, race discrimination, sexual harassment, religion discrimination, as well as other specific forms of discrimination.
 Such retaliation may lead to a claim for discrimination, retaliation, and/or wrongful termination.

-If you are experiencing retaliation because you have asked for a reasonable accommodation or have complained about unlawful disability discrimination, schedule a consultation with an Austin employment lawyer today.What is a Reasonable Accommodation under the ADA?
+If you are experiencing retaliation because you have asked for a reasonable accommodation or have complained about unlawful disability discrimination, schedule a consultation with an Austin employment lawyer today.What Is a Reasonable Accommodation Under the ADA?